About Tableau Prep

 At the top of the workspace is the Flow pane.
 This is where you'll build your flow.
 As you connect to, clean, shape, and combine your data, steps appear in the Flow pane and align from left to right along the top.
 These steps tell you what kind of operation is being applied, in what order, and how your data is affected by it.
 For example, the Join step shows you which join type you’ve applied, the join clauses, recommended join clauses, and the fields of the tables that are included in the join.

 You start your flow by dragging tables into the Flow pane.
-Here you can add additional data sets, pivot your data, union or join data, create aggregations, and generate output files in the form of .tde and .tds files, Hyper extract (.hyper) files, or published data sources that you can use in Tableau.
+Here you can add additional data sets, pivot your data, union or join data, create aggregations, and generate output files in the form of .tds files, Hyper extract (.hyper) files, or published data sources that you can use in Tableau.
+You can even write your output data to a database.
 For more information about generating output files, see Save and Share Your Work(Link opens in a new window).

 Note: If you make changes to the data while in Tableau Desktop, for example renaming fields, changing data types, and so on, these changes aren’t written back to Tableau Prep Builder.